copperwater/xNetHack/doc/xnh-changelog-8.0.md

 - Demons cannot be frightened by showing them their reflection.
 - Levelporting no longer works in Gehennom (besides from the Valley, which does not let you levelport beneath it.)
+- Barbed devils have a 2d4 passive physical attack.

 ### Interface changes